algosup/2022-2023-project-5-algorithmics-Team-6/Functional_Specifications.md

 Fred is part of the team of Julie CAVIL and is responsible of the blending part of the “méthode champenoise”.
 He is 34 years old, married recently.
 He likes doing sports and particularly running.

-Fred lives in the center of Reims and goes to work with using public transport or a bike.
+Fred lives in the center of Reims and goes to work with using public transport or his bike.

-He will need access to Powershell in order to provide input and output files to the algorythm and he need to access the files for the steps.
+He will need access to Powershell in order to provide input and output files to the algorythm and he need to access the output files for the steps.

 ### 2.2 Jerry